- Abstract class

 }

-This ensures that every rendered field corresponds to a valid property in the type.
+This ensures every rendered field matches an actual property in your model.

 type Permissions = "read" | "write" | "delete";